EvergineTeam/UIWindowSystemsDemo/README.md

 # UI API integrations Demo

 This demo shows how you can integrate Evergine in an application using the WindowSystem.
-The Windows Forms, SDL and UWP samples use the full window to render the application, the WPF and WinUI samples demonstrate a way to include a Evergine renderer and how it can interact with WPF controls.
+The Windows Forms, SDL and UWP samples use the full window to render the application, the WPF, WinUI and MAUI samples demonstrate a way to include a Evergine renderer and how it can interact with WPF controls.

-We are still working to improve the existing WindowSystems (like modifying the SDL sample to run in Linux and Mac).

 Video: https://www.youtube.com/watch?v=MOgKXaxselg